fourdollars/commits-tilewall/README.md

 # commits-tilewall

-A Rust application that generates a visual representation of commit activity across multiple Git repositories.
+A Rust application that generates a visual representation of commit activity across multiple _local_ Git repositories.
 This tool helps you visualize your contributions over time, making it easier to see patterns in your coding activity.

 ## Features